How to Protect Your Business from Ransomware Attacks

 If you’re confident that you have a clean backup and recovery plan in place, there’s considerably less pressure to pay a ransomware demand.
 Here’s how Global Data Vault utilizes Veeam and Enhanced Data Protection to provide a fully managed defense against today’s cybercrimes.

-If you’d like to learn more about the threats to your business and how to protect it, join us for our webinar on June 4that noon CST where we will discuss:
+If you’d like to learn more about the threats to your business and how to protect it, watch the replay of our webinar where we discuss:

 - What is the “insider threat”?